Galileo88/Galileos-Planet-Pack/README.md

-﻿# Galileos-Planet-Pack
+﻿# Galileo's Planet Pack

 This mods is licensed by Creative Commons Attribution-NonCommercial-NoDerivs CC BY-NC-ND

 ## TO INSTALL:

-1. Begin with an installation of KSP version 1.4.5, running in 64-bit.
+1. Begin with an installation of KSP version 1.8.1 or newer, running in 64-bit.

 2. If reusing an existing install, empty the GameData folder of all contents but for the folder `[KSP]\GameData\Squad\`.
 If starting with an entirely new install, is it recommended that you run once with no mods installed before proceeding.

-3. Download the third party mod [Kopernicus](https://github.com/Kopernicus/Kopernicus/releases/).
-The Kopernicus version number must match the KSP version number, i.e. 1.4.5-x
+3. Download the third party mod [Kopernicus](https://github.com/Kopernicus/Kopernicus/releases/tag/release-1.8.1-1), or [Kopernicus Continued](https://github.com/prestja/Kopernicus/releases/).
+The Kopernicus version number must match the KSP version number, i.e. 1.8.1-x

 4. Install by copying from `[Kopernicus Download]\GameData\` to `[KSP]\GameData\` the following folders and files:
    * Kopernicus\
    * ModularFlightIntergrator\
-   * ModuleManager.3.0.7.dll
+   * ModuleManager

-5. Download Galileo’s Planet Pack 1.6.3.1
+5. Download Galileo’s Planet Pack 1.6.4.0

 6. Copy from `[GPP Download]\GameData\` to `[KSP]\GameData\` the folder `GPP\` and all its contents.